markwybrow/React-Portal-WIP/README.md

-# Cluey Learning Portal Product
+# Learning Portal Product
 ---
 ***Project Description:*** v.01-mwybrow
 >This project is basically a loosely coupled front end, which will eventually replace the current Salesforce interface.
 Design with intention of absorbing exposed Salesforce API's currently used in the Salesforce Application Portal.

 ### Setting up On Local dev environment
-As with many technologies, it’s vital to have the proper foundation set up first, before moving on to solving more complex problems.
+As with many technologies, itâ€™s vital to have the proper foundation set up first, before moving on to solving more complex problems.
 - Please ensure you have Node & Yarn or Npm installed.
 ### Install Steps
 - Download with Git: